lemont037/mini_MarioWorld/README.md

 # mini-MarioWorld
 A CG Discipline's project.
-Coded in Python with OpenCV and Numpy
+Coded in Python with OpenCV and Numpy.

 ### Dependencies
 - Python >= 3.11